 Make It Your Own

-To ensure you’re not just acquiring users who vanish within days (80% do), be sure to test the customer retention strategies above.
+To ensure you’re not just acquiring users who vanish within days (80% do), be sure to test the customer retention tactics above.
 Data shows that 86% of mobile app marketers who implement a user engagement report see increased engagement, higher revenue, increased conversions, better insights, and higher retention.
 Chances are, your best customers aren’t waiting to be found — they’re just waiting to be re-engaged.

 Never miss a thing!